spacegangster/f-empower/README.md

 # f-empower
 #### Utility belt inspired by Clojure

+Over 200 functions for hashes, arrays, sets and functions.
 Written with V8's optimizing compiler (Crankshaft) in mind (functional monomorphism is emphasized where possible).

-Inspired by Clojure standard functions and Underscore.
+Inspired by Clojure standard library functions and Underscore.

 Only 7.2k when minified and gzipped.